Big Brother Canada: Rules and format

-Upon reaching the middle point in the game, the evicted HouseGuests go on to become members of the "jury"; the jury is responsible for choosing who wins the series.
-The members of the jury remain sequestered from the outside world and usually live in a remote villa until Finale Night.
+Upon reaching the middle point in the game, the evicted HouseGuests go on to become members of the "Jury"; the jury is responsible for choosing who wins the series.
+The members of the Jury remain sequestered from the outside world and usually live in a remote villa until Finale Night.
 The jury are not shown any Diary Room interviews or any footage that may include strategy or details regarding nominations.
-The amount of HouseGuest involved in the Jury has varied slightly throughout the series but will typically involve the last 7 evicted HouseGuests.
+The amount of HouseGuest serving as Juror has varied throughout the series but will typically involve the last 7 evicted HouseGuests.
 The final Head of Household competition is split into three parts; the winners of the first two rounds compete in the third and final round.
-Once only two HouseGuests remain, the members of the jury cast their votes for who should win the series.
+The Final Head of Household will solely determine the final evictee.
+Once only two HouseGuests remain, the jury members cast their votes for who should win the series.